-The Group implemented control measures to reduce the costs and expense.
-Despite the Group's continuous expansion of its operations in which new employees were hired and the remunerations of some of the existing employees were increased as a result of exemplary performance, General and Administrative Expenses decreased.
+Despite the control measures which were implemented by the Company to reduce the costs and expenses, General and Administrative Expenses increased due to the Company's continuous expansion of its operations.
+New employees were hired and the remunerations of some of the existing employees were increased as a result of exemplary performance.

-341.07% Increase in Finance Income
+806.88% Increase in Finance Income

-Finance Income partly pertains to interest income coming from sales through In-House Financing scheme.
-But what caused the increase in Finance Income are the penalties collected for late payments.
+Finance Income pertains to interest income coming from sales through In-House Financing scheme.
+Though most of the sales that the Company generated were through Bank Financing, Finance Income increased.